ibsoft/HashWhisper/README.md

 - AI assistant: `/ai <prompt>` chats with the AI while `/ai summarize` reads the loaded meeting history and posts a concise recap for everyone to copy.
 - Internet search: if you configure a SearxNG endpoint (`HASHWHISPER_SEARCH_URL`), `/ai searx <terms>` returns curated snippets from that instance directly into the chat.
 - Search card: filter decrypted messages and attached file names inside the current room with inline results while typing keywords.
+- Secure vault & helpers: quick-action buttons let you encrypt one-time notes, passwords, or links in the browser before storing ciphertext; share a self-destructing link and separate secret fragment, or generate strong passwords with the built-in tool.
 - Data minimization: messages expire after 7 days; `flask purge-expired` CLI shreds expired ciphertext and blobs.
 Minimal metadata logged (no content).

 ## Running locally